Finding Specified Data Values In Exercises 31–38, answer the ques... | Channels for Pearson+

 Normal Distribution

-A normal distribution is a continuous probability distribution characterized by its bell-shaped curve, defined by its mean (μ) and standard deviation (σ).
-In this context, the water footprint of wheat follows a normal distribution, indicating that most values cluster around the mean, with fewer occurrences as you move away from it.
+A normal distribution is a probability distribution that is symmetric about the mean, showing that data near the mean are more frequent in occurrence than data far from the mean.
+It is characterized by its bell-shaped curve, defined by its mean (μ) and standard deviation (σ).
+In this case, the ADAT scores follow a normal distribution with a mean of 500 and a standard deviation of 100.

 Recommended video: